shinhyonphil/project_bori/README.md

 # project_bori
-it aims to create an AI program
+it aims to horn programming skill.